jor-s/project-tech-team/README.md

 We have divided our job storys into small functionalities.
 These functionalities will be presented in a list view below:

 - Responsive
-The webapp is fully responsive and accessable with all devices.
+The web app is fully responsive and accessible with all devices.

 - Register/Log in
 The user can create an account.
 The user can then log in with this account with the given email and password

 - MongoDB Cloud Database
-The user credentials will be stored in a cluster on MongoDB.Atlas.
+The user credentials will be stored in a cluster on MongoDB Atlas.

 - Encryption
 The user login password will be encrypted in the database for security reasons.